 Every faculty member should have a departmental page within the People area of the department’s site.

 At minimum, the faculty person's page should include:

 - Highest degree earned

 - Current research interests and a research overview

-- Updated list of selected papers/publications
+- List of selected papers/publications or projects

 - Current or representative list of courses taught

 - Preferred personal pronouns